RAISING SEXUALLY HEALTHY KIDS: A (PARTIAL) MEDIA RESOURCE LIST

 There’s a great new online resource called AMAZE.
 It takes the “awkward” out of sex ed for the puberty set.
 Real info in fun, animated videos that give all the answers they actually want to know about sex, your body and relationships.

-What’s Happening to My Body (which has girl and the boy versions) by Lynda Madaras is an excellent resources for kids on all the changes they are going through emotionally and physically at puberty.
+What’s Happening to My Body (which has girl and the boy versions–get them both, regardless of your child’s gender!) by Lynda Madaras is an excellent resources for kids on all the changes they are going through emotionally and physically at puberty.
 You can get them both for your child to give him/her insight into what’s going on with the other sex–and how much is similar between them.

 Dating Smarts: What Every Teen Needs To Know To Date, Relate Or Wait by Amy Lang.
 A primer on dating, relationships and sex, including real-world tips and support.